 C. Non-technical summary (limited to 1000 words or less)

-Provide a summary of the proposed work, and clearly state its relevance to the mission of CCV.
+Provide a summary of the proposed work, and clearly state its relevance to the mission of CCV (see the CCV Website for its mission statement).
 This summary should be written for a general audience unfamiliar with the jargon of the specialized area of the proposed work.

 D. Project description (limited to 7500 words or less, plus tables and figures if needed)

-- The anticipated outcomes or products or both, with a timeline, and
+- The anticipated outcomes or products or both, with a timeline

 Provide a detailed, itemized budget with a justification for each line item.
 CCV will not fund overhead charge or indirect cost.
 Provide a list of other funding sources to which this proposal has already been submitted or will be submitted within three months, along with dates of submission and expected dates of decision.
 State so if none.

-Attach a brief biography of the project leader and each co-leader (maximum of two pages for each).
-Provide a paragraph explicitly summarizing the qualification of the person to perform specific tasks detailed in the project description.
+Attach a brief (2 page maximum) biography of the project leader and each co-leader.
+Provide a paragraph explicitly summarizing the qualification of each person to perform specific tasks detailed in the project description.

 G. Appendix (as needed)